Children with Cardiac Disease

 - Additional vaccines –

-- If a child with cardiac disease is travelling overseas, particularly to high risk areas for vaccine preventable diseases, they should seek specialist travel advice. (see Travel Medicine)
+- If a child with cardiac disease is travelling overseas, particularly to high risk areas for vaccine preventable diseases, they should seek specialist travel advice [see Resources]

 Pelton SI, et al. Risk of Pneumococcal Disease in Children With Chronic Medical Conditions in the Era of Pneumococcal Conjugate Vaccine.
 Clinical Infectious Diseases 2014; 59(5):615-23

-Any immunisation queries directed to the treating doctor and/ or contact the Victorian Immunisation services Hotline 1300 882 924
+Any immunisation queries should be directed to the treating doctor and/ or contact the Victorian Immunisation services Hotline 1300 882 924.

 Materials in this section are updated as new information and vaccines become available.
 The Melbourne Vaccine Education Centre (MVEC) staff regularly reviews materials for accuracy.
 You should not consider the information in this site to be specific, professional medical advice for your personal health or for your family’s personal health.
 For medical concerns, including decisions about vaccinations, medications and other treatments, you should always consult a healthcare professional.